apereo/cas/docs/cas-server-documentation/installation/Webflow-Customization.md

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

-<div class="alert alert-warning"><strong>Achtung, liebe Leser</strong><p>Only attempt to
+<div class="alert alert-warning"><strong>Achtung, liebe Leser!</strong><p>Only attempt to
-modify the Spring webflow configuration file by hand when/if absolutely necessary and the change is rather minimal or decorative.
-Extensive modifications of the webflow, if not done carefully may serverely complicate your deployment and futgure upgrades.
+modify the Spring webflow configuration files by hand when/if absolutely necessary and the change is rather minimal or decorative.
+Extensive modifications of the webflow, if not done carefully may serverely complicate your deployment and future upgrades.
 If reasonable, consider contributing or suggesting the change to the project and have it be maintained directly.</p></div>

 CAS by default is configured to hot reload changes to the Spring webflow configuration.